Fast Quantum Gates for Neutral Atoms Separated by a Few Tens of Micrometers

-In Figs.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(b)-(d)}, the fidelity of the robust pulse $\Omega_{\rm{max}}/J=2.1$ is analyzed as a function of the principal quantum number $n$, the temperature $T_{\rm{temp}}$ and the radial trapping frequency $\omega_z$.
-Increasing $n$ shortens the pulse duration, since $J\sim n^4$, and increases the Rydberg lifetime $\Gamma\sim n^{-3}$, thus reducing the infidelity.
-This is the case, provided that the pulse is optimized to remain robust against the corresponding vdW interactions; otherwise, a larger $n$ amplifies their perturbative effect $V_{\rm{vdW}}\sim n^{11}$ (see Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(b)}).
-The improvement in infidelity is partially reduced by the decrease of the Rabi frequency $\Omega_{\rm{max}}\sim n^{-3/2}$ \cite{Saffman_2010}.
-Lower temperatures decrease the occupation of excited motional states and thus position uncertainty (see Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(c)}).
-Finally, the trapping frequency also plays a crucial role.
-The displacement operator scales as $1/\sqrt{\omega_z}$, whereas the momentum kick effect grows as $\sqrt{\omega_{\bar{\ell}}}$.
-If the lasers are aligned in the interatomic direction $\bar{\ell}=z$, there is a trade-off between position fluctuation and photon recoil leading to an optimal confinement near $\omega_z^*\approx90\,\text{kHz}$ from the balance between these competing effects (see solid line in Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(d)}).
-This is a well known effect, already documented in Refs.~\cite{Robicheaux_2021, Pagano_2022, Giudici_2025, Emperauger_2025}.
-If, instead, the lasers are oriented along the more weakly confined axial direction $\bar{\ell} = x$, with typically $\omega_z \approx 5 \omega_x$, the effects of photon recoil are suppressed, and the optimal confinement becomes much larger (see dashed line in Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(d)}).
+In Figs.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(b)-(d)}, the fidelity of the robust pulse $\Omega_{\rm{max}}/J=2.1$ is analyzed as a function of the principal quantum number $n$, the temperature $T_{\rm{temp}}$, and the radial trapping frequency $\omega_z$.
+Increasing $n$ shortens the pulse duration, since $J\sim n^4$, and increases the Rydberg lifetime $\Gamma\sim n^{-3}$, thus reducing infidelity, provided the pulse remains robust against the corresponding vdW interactions; otherwise, larger $n$ amplifies their perturbative effect $V_{\rm{vdW}}\sim n^{11}$ (see Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(b)}).
+This improvement is partially offset by the decrease of the Rabi frequency $\Omega_{\rm{max}}\sim n^{-3/2}$ \cite{Saffman_2010}.
+Lower temperatures reduce the occupation of excited motional states and hence position uncertainty (see Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(c)}).
+The trapping frequency also plays a crucial role: the displacement operator scales as $1/\sqrt{\omega_z}$, whereas the momentum kick grows as $\sqrt{\omega_{\bar{\ell}}}$.
+If lasers are aligned along the interatomic direction $\bar{\ell}=z$, a trade-off between position fluctuations and photon recoil leads to an optimal confinement near $\omega_z^*\approx90\,\text{kHz}$ (solid line in Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(d)}), as documented in Refs.~\cite{Robicheaux_2021, Pagano_2022, Giudici_2025, Emperauger_2025}.
+If the lasers are along the more weakly confined axial direction $\bar{\ell} = x$, with typically $\omega_z \approx 5 \omega_x$, photon recoil effects are suppressed and the optimal confinement becomes much larger (dashed line in Fig.~\hyperref[fig:fidelity]{\ref{fig:fidelity}(d)}).

-\paragraph{Conclusion.---} In summary, we have demonstrated a protocol for time-optimal, high-fidelity iSWAP gates between neutral atoms separated by tens of micrometers.
-The scheme combines resonant dipolar spin-exchange interactions with optimally shaped laser pulses, yielding gate speeds comparable to the fastest CZ gates at few-$\mathrm{\mu m}$ distances.
-The achieved fidelities are compatible with thresholds for error correction \cite{Fowler_2012}, and further improvements can be realized by mitigating residual errors detailed in Table~\ref{tab:error_budg}.
-In particular, recoil-induced detuning can be compensated by fine-tuning the laser frequency, and motional–electronic coupling can be reduced by aligning the beams along the weakly confined axial direction.
-Heavier atomic species, such as $^{133}$Cs, further suppress motional errors.